Antique Furniture Glossary

 Art Nouveau: A period and/or style of decoration which first appeared in England in the 1880’s and spread throughout Europe, particularly Belgium, France and Germany, in the early 1890s.
 It survived for 20 years, reflecting a return to nature and to the values of good workmanship.
 The characteristics of Art Nouveau were drawn from nature and featured plants and flowers in sinuous curves and convolutions. (see three examples)

 Baroque: An elaborately ornamented style which was popular in Europe from approximately 1600 to 1750.
 In furniture, the Baroque style favored flamboyant carving, painting, and gilding.
 Typical motifs included acanthus, shells, and elaborate scrolls. (see twenty examples)

 Bergere: Large, comfortable armchair with upholstered sides and loose cushion seat, popular in France in the Louis XV period and later.
-In England in the 18th century, these chairs were known as “burjairs” or “barjairs”. (see three examples)
+In England in the 18th century, these chairs were known as “burjairs” or “barjairs”. (see two examples)

 Bibliothèque: From the French word for library, a bibliotheque is a piece of furniture with glass-fronted doors and several shallow shelves designed to hold books. (see an example)

 Biedermeier: Style of furniture and decoration current in Austria, Germany, Sweden and Russia between 1815 and 1848, featuring clean, simple lines and detailed veneer work with little ornamentation. (see three examples)

 Bombé: French term for the outwardly curving shape of a piece of furniture, often a bombé chest. (see two examples)

 Buffet á glissant: A buffet which has a smaller, recessed compartmented, known as the tabernacle.
 The defining feature of a buffet á glissant is that the tabernacle has doors that slide out to open, and in to shut. (see an example)

 Buffet de chasse: A buffet table with a marble top which was typically used to prepare game.
 The term literally means “hunting table.” (see five examples)

 Buffet deux corps: A two-tiered buffet with the top cabinet being shallowing than the bottom cabinet.
 The doors on the top panel can have wood or glass panels. (see four examples)

 Bureau plat: A flat writing table or desk, usually having several drawers. (see five examples)